Atharwa351/Portfolio/README.md

 - Sole owner: **architecture, ETL, validation, documentation, and handoff**
 - Led interns to build a **controlled frontend access layer** for non-technical teams

-**Best suited for:** startup and mid-sized environments where ownership, clarity, and execution matter more than tooling buzzwords.
+**Designed for:** startup and mid-sized environments where ownership, clarity, and execution matter more than tooling buzzwords.

 ---